-Over the years, Vince has worked on high-profile cases on a national, statewide, and local level.
+Vince has worked on high-profile cases on a national, statewide, and local level.
 Among the organizational clients which he has represented in high-profile cases or in Amicus “friend of the court” briefs, are the State of California, the State of Arizona, the National Consumer Law Center, the National Bankruptcy Attorneys Association, the Southwest Fair Housing Counsel, and the American Friends Service Committee.

 Vince Rabago is an Arizona native, born and raised in Cochise County.
 He attended the University of Arizona on a Regent’s Academic Scholarship and graduated with a degree in Political Science in 1989.
 Vince attended the University of San Diego School of Law on the Dean’s Outstanding Scholar Award and received his law degree in 1993.